 - A doctor who removes colon cancer using surgery, called a surgeon.

 - A doctor who uses radiation to treat cancer, called a radiation oncologist.

 Here's some information to help you get ready for your appointment.

 What you can do

-- Write down questions to ask your doctor.
+- Questions to ask your health care team.

-Some basic questions to ask your doctor include:
+Some basic questions to ask include: